fontlabcom/getgo-fonts/docs/zotosans-gurmukhi.md

 ---

-## Coto Sans Gurmukhi
+## Zoto Sans Gurmukhi

-Coto Sans Gurmukhi is a design for the Gurmukhi script.
+Zoto Sans Gurmukhi is a design for the Gurmukhi script.

 It contains 301 glyphs and 10 OpenType features, and supports 151 characters from the Unicode blocks: Gurmukhi, Basic Latin, General Punctuation, Common Indic Number Forms.